PufferFinance/UniFi/l1-contracts/docs/registration.md

 #### Chain ID Bitmap

-The `chainIDBitMap` is a crucial part of the Operator's commitment.
-It's a 256-bit integer where each bit represents a specific chain ID.
+The `chainIDBitMap` is a 256-bit integer where each bit represents a specific chain ID.
 If a bit is set to 1, it means the Operator is committed to supporting that chain.
 This bitmap allows for efficient storage and quick checking of supported chains.

 For example:
 - If `chainIDBitMap` is 5 (binary: 101), the Operator supports chains with IDs 0 and 2.
 - If `chainIDBitMap` is 7 (binary: 111), the Operator supports chains with IDs 0, 1, and 2.

-The `UniFiAVSManager` contract provides a `bitmapToChainIDs` function to convert this bitmap into an array of actual chain IDs, making it easy to retrieve the list of supported chains for any Operator.
+The `UniFiAVSManager` contract provides a `bitmapToChainIDs` function to convert this bitmap into an array of 4-byte chain IDs, making it easy to retrieve the list of supported chains for any Operator.
+For example calling `bitmapToChainIDs(0b101)` may return two stored chainIDs `[0x11111111, 0x22222222]`.

-#### Key Type Flexibility
+#### Key Type
 The type of key (e.g., ECDSA or BLS) is not specified in the registration process.
 This decision allows for flexibility in the future, accommodating different key types as needed without requiring changes to the core registration mechanism.

-#### Single Key for All Validators
+#### Number of Delegate Keys
 An important design decision is to use a single delegate key that applies to all of the Operator's registered validators.
 This approach comes with a trade-off:

 **Advantages:**